Are Slip-and-Fall Cases Hard To Win?

 • Did the plaintiff act in a way that prevented them from noticing the danger, like texting and walking or being otherwise distracted?

 Only about five percent of slip-and-fall cases make it to trial.
-That means most cases will be resolved after negotiating a settlement with the insurance company.
+That means most resolutions are achieved after negotiating a settlement with the insurance company.
 So, what does it mean to accept a financial settlement?

 Accepting a financial settlement ends your case.
-You should only accept a settlement offer if it is satisfactory, meaning that it will cover all your losses and your anticipated losses, such as future lost income and medical bills.
+Afterward, you can no longer seek compensation for the same slip-and-fall incident.
+That said, consider only accepting a settlement offer after reviewing it to see if it closely considers your current and anticipated losses, such as future lost income and medical bills.

-If the personal injury lawyer you work with builds a persuasive case, the insurance company may offer to settle your case to avoid going to trial.
+If the personal injury lawyer you work with builds a well-supported case, the insurance company may offer to settle your case without it having to go to trial.
 Whether you accept a settlement offer or not is an important decision.
 Consider all the pros and cons of settling your case.
 Among the things to consider are the following:

 • Accepting a settlement offer allows you to avoid going to trial.